x

 • Traits: Chivalrous and gallant, honest, has a great thirst for knowledge.
 Dislikes arguments, kind, well-liked, calm.
 A slow but careful nature, easy-going manner.

-9 Lunar New Year Superstitions
+9 Superstitions For Lunar New Year 2024

 1. Housecleaning should be done before the Chinese New Year’s Day to sweep away bad luck from the previous year.
 No sweeping or dusting is allowed on New Year’s Day so that good fortune will not be swept away.